oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 For authorizing users within a browser-based application, the best current practice is to

 * Use the OAuth 2.0 authorization code flow with the PKCE extension
-* Require the OAuth 2.0 state parameter
+* Use the OAuth 2.0 state parameter to carry one-time use CSRF tokens
 * Recommend exact matching of redirect URIs, and require the hostname of the redirect URI match the hostname of the URL the app was served from
 * Do not return access tokens in the front channel

+Since the publication of OAuth 2.0 RFC 6749, browsers have broadly adopted the concept of CORS, enabling the ability for JavaScript applications to make cross-domain requests.
+During the time RFC 6749 was originally being written, browsers did not have wide support, so it was not possible to require browsers to use the authorization code flow, so the implicit flow was developed instead.

-Previously it was recommended that browser-based applications use the OAuth 2.0 Implicit flow.
-That approach has several drawbacks, including the fact that access tokens are returned in the front-channel via the fragment part of the redirect URI, and as such are vulnerable to a variety of attacks where the access token can be intercepted or stolen.
-See {{implicit_flow}} for a deeper analysis of these attacks and the drawbacks of using the Implicit flow in browsers, many of which are described by {{oauth-security-topics}}.
+There are several drawbacks to the implicit flow, including the fact that access tokens are returned in the front-channel via the fragment part of the redirect URI, and as such are vulnerable to a variety of attacks where the access token can be intercepted or stolen.
+See {{implicit_flow}} for a deeper analysis of these attacks and the drawbacks of using the implicit flow in browsers, many of which are described by {{oauth-security-topics}}.

-Instead, browser-based apps can perform the OAuth 2.0 authorization code flow and make a POST request to the token endpoint to exchange an authorization code for an access token, just like other OAuth clients.
+Now, thanks to the wide adoption of CORS, browser-based apps can perform the OAuth 2.0 authorization code flow and make a POST request to the token endpoint to exchange an authorization code for an access token, just like other OAuth clients.
 This ensures that access tokens are not sent via the less secure front-channel, and are only returned over an HTTPS connection initiated from the application.
 Combined with PKCE, this enables the authorization server to ensure that authorization codes are useless even if intercepted in transport.

+Historically, the Implicit flow provided an advantage to single-page apps since JavaScript could always arbitrarily read and manipulate the fragment portion of the URL without triggering a page reload.
+Now with the Session History API (described in "Session history and navigation" of [HTML]), browsers have a mechanism to modify the path component of the URL without triggering a page reload, so this overloaded use of the fragment portion is no longer needed.

 First-Party Applications